 A top view of the fish soup in a pot.
 The soup is garnished with chopped parsley.

-To cook fish fillet in a soup, first, slice the fillet into 3/4-inch cubes.
+To cook fish fillets in a soup, first, slice the fillets into 3/4-inch cubes.
 When all your other ingredients are cooked through, add the fish to the soup.

 Fish cooks very fast and can become tough when overcooked, so don’t walk away.
 Gently stir the soup, making sure all the fish pieces are submerged in the soup liquid.
 Bring the soup to a simmer.